How to Take Better Photos of Your Everyday Life

 What is the deadline for signing up?

 Registration will be taken on a first-come-first-served basis and payment is due at the time of registration.
-Most workshops fill up 1-3 weeks prior to the workshop date.
+If you are sick, please let me know and we can reschedule.
+Full refunds are provided up to a week prior to the workshop.

 Cost and How to Sign Up